marcelpetrick/DevNotes/educationalPlan.md

 * took & booked PSPO for end of March ... hey ho, let's go!

 ------------

 ## 2022
-* coursera: Project Management course by Google
+* Coursera: Project Management course by Google
 * Coursera: Remote Team Management by Gitlab

 ### check for something for this